haani-niyaz/puppeteer/README.md

 ### Create Project

-To begin using `puppeteer` a `.puppeteer.yml` must exist in your project's root directory.
+To begin using `puppeteer` a `.puppeteer.yml` file must exist in your project's root directory.
 This file contains a list of mandatory environments to initialize the `puppeteer` cli.
 Ansible settings should also be added to this file if required.

 Let's begin by creating the `.puppeteer.yml` file with 3 environments and an optional Ansible parameter: